aaron-grau/curic/react/projects/widgets/README.md

   - Hint: pass a callback to your location query

-* Render the current weather and temperature on the page
+* Render the current weather and temperature on the page.

 [clearInterval]: http://stackoverflow.com/questions/5978519/setinterval-and-how-to-use-clearinterval#answer-5978560
 [componentDidMount]: https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount